Course Number and Title: ESL 032 Intermediate ESL Reading and Vocabulary

 - Recognize lists when presented in paragraphs.

-- Without the use of a dictionary, use context to derive meaning and answer comprehension questions about previously unseen readings.
+- Use comprehension strategies to derive meaning and answer questions about readings.

 - Use personal vocabulary bank to build meaning.